Jimminy Lummox: Production

-Bob Camp wrote the story at Spümcø, where it was never approved for the second season by series creator John Kricfalusi until his firing.
+Bob Camp wrote the story for the episode at Spümcø, but it was never approved for the second season by series creator John Kricfalusi up until his firing.
 Ron Hughart, an individual regarded to be reliable by both Kricfalusi and Nickelodeon executives, served as director, while Jim Gomez and Ron Hauge rewrote the script.
 Peter Avanzino storyboarded the episode.
-The episode was censored by the network which removed the scenes of Ren tormenting Stimpy along with the scene where Ren tricks Mr. Pipe into drinking beaver urine.
+Such scenes as Ren tormenting Stimpy and Ren tricking Mr. Pipe into drinking beaver urine were censored by the network during its original airing.

 Reception

 American journalist Thad Komorowski gave "Jimminy Lummox" three out of five stars, writing that the episode was "a one-joke cartoon made funnier by Freberg's voice work".